vgorbic1/Tutorials/SQL/interview-questions.md

 Use standard SQL `DATEDIFF()` function with two dates as parameters.

-**What are the differences between drop a table and truncate a table?**
+**What are the differences between drop, delete, and truncate a table commands?**

-Drop table deletes the table from the database.
-Truncate table removes all content of the table, leaving structure intact.
+- DELETE command is used to remove rows from a table.
+It is a DML command and can be rolled back.
+- TRUNCATE removes all rows from a table.
+It is a DDL command, so the operation cannot be rolled back.
+TRUCATE is faster and doesn't use as much undo space as a DELETE.
+- DROP command removes a table from the database.
+All the tables' rows, indexes and privileges will also be removed.
+It is the DDL cinnand, so the operation cannot be rolled back.